 If you aren’t comfortable implementing this process on your own, don’t worry!
 Kopeck Custom Painting can take care of this for you and will ensure your mildew issues are eliminated.

-Paint peeling can be easily distinguished, and it’s likely you’ve seen the exterior of a home peeling before.
+Paint peeling can be easily distinguished, and you’ve likely seen the exterior of a home peeling before.
 There are a few common cases as to why paint peels, such as the following:

 - Exterior moisture: moisture that has been infiltrated behind the paint film due to failing caulk or leaks.